superpowers04/Super-Engine/example_mods/readme.txt

   Evening theme is from 18(6 PM) to 22(10 PM) - Give a Lil Bit Back or mods/title-evening.ogg Night theme is active from 22(10 PM) to 6(6 AM) - Fresh Chill Mix or mods/title-night.ogg

- A custom background can be used by placing a bg.png in the mods folder.
+ A custom background can be used by placing a png named bg.png in the mods folder.
   The game's resolution is about 1280px Horizontally and 720px vertically

- Custom fonts can be used by putting a font.ttf in your mods folder.
+ Custom fonts can be used by putting a ttf file named font.ttf in your mods folder.
   This can be enforced with Visibility > Force Generic Font, note that not all menus will work with all fonts and some things might appear off.
+  A good font that could be used is https://gamebanana.com/tools/8509, it keeps the funkin style in places that a normal font is used

 MAKING CHARACTERS: